-The District currently has 607 active permits, of which 245 are subject to AB 2588 based on having a permit to operate over 10 tons per year of criteria pollutants except carbon monoxide or based on Appendix E of the Emission Inventory Criteria and Guidelines.
-Of those 245, 141 are considered "industrywide" facilities.
+The District currently has 616 active permits, of which 354 are subject to AB 2588 based on having a potential to emit over 10 tons per year of criteria pollutants except carbon monoxide or based on Appendix E of the Emission Inventory Criteria and Guidelines4.
+Of those 354, 281 are considered "industrywide" facilities.
+There are 134 facilities that have a potential to exceed 20 hours of usage of any diesel engine based on their permit but did not exceed 20 hours in 2020 and therefore are not subject to AB 2588 in 2020.
+The facilities that had the potential to exceed 20 hours but did not in 2020 were not included in the totals in Table 1.
 The District has prioritized 245 as low, intermediate, or high priority for the AB 2588 Program.
-The District has 134 facilities that have not yet been reviewed for AB 2588 applicability.
+The District has 28 facilities that have not yet been re-prioritized and are pending the release of the updated IWD Prioritization Guidelines.
+No facility was high priority for non-cancer risk.